 After learning about the customers and the businesses, we were able to determine what was necessary at each step of the user’s interaction with the app.
 This allowed us to prepare a list of functional requirements for the project, create a Red Route Map Analysis, and identify ‘power’ user scenarios.

-4. Fit the service conceptual model to users mental model
+Step 4.
+Fit the service conceptual model to users mental model

-We focused on making the service architecture as simple as possible in order to eliminate the navigation menu.
-Regardless of that, we managed to maintain all the fundamental functions that the users need.
+We focused on making the information architecture as simple as possible in order to eliminate the navigation menu.
+Regardless of that, we managed to maintain all the fundamental functions of mobile banking architecture that the users need.
 The service includes complete information about the users’ bank accounts, transactions and even statistical graphs.
 It is possible to transfer, demand and add funds to your account, and schedule payments.
 In addition, it is also easy to add and manage a wide variety of financial products - lines of credit, insurance, debit cards, investments, etc. And, of course, the banking app has adjustable profile settings, notifications, and it offers support if needed.

-5. Transform user scenarios into screen flows
+Step 5.
+Transform user scenarios into user flows

 In total, 35 key user flow maps were created for the Light Bank concept.

-6. Architect detailed blueprints of the future
+Step 6.
+Draw detailed blueprints of the future banking app

-HiFi wireframes provide an opportunity to create a prototype of the mobile banking app that is perfectly suitable for testing the UX strategy and the key user scenarios.
+HiFi wireframes provide an opportunity to create a prototype of the mobile banking app that is perfectly suitable for testing the banking app UX strategy and the key user scenarios.
 We executed in-house testing of the HiFi wireframes by checking out the most critical and frequently used banking scenarios identified in the Red Route Analysis.

 Despite our best efforts to simplify the structure and the interactions of the banking service, the total amount of wireframes necessary for the concept turned out to be more than 100.